-Step Approximated Period Task Remark Applic • • 1 January-May Call for applications Application Documents: 1.
-Completion of the Application Form 2.
-Two Letters of Recommendations 3.
-One page of Motivation Letter 4.
-Curriculum Vitae (CV) or Resumé 5.
-Official copy of final transcript 6.
-Official copy of English Proficiency test result 7.
-Financial statement or bank certification (for self-support) 8.
-Copy of your identification card (for Thai Students) or passport (for International Students) 2 Mid of April End of May Deadline for applications Deadline for DAAD Scholarships.
-First-round deadline, except DAAD Scholarships.
-End of June Second-round deadline, except DAAD Scholarships.
-Selecti on process I Second-round deadine, except DAAD Scholar Ships.
-3 Until 1 st week of June (First round) and Until 1 st week of July (Second round) Review the applications with supporting documents 4 2 nd week of June (First round) and 2 nd week of July (Second round) Interview applicants TGGS Admission Committee for each program: Program Coordinator Program Lecturers/Researchers TGGS Committee Representative TGGS Academic Affairs Officer 1 st week of July List of candidates Submitted to TGGS Committee to be approved.
-(First round) and 3 rd week of July (Second round) Official Announcement of TGGS New Students (Candidates) List of candidates who is eligible to TGGS will be announced on the website.
-TGGS Academic Affairs will issue the acceptance/ reject letter to applicants.
-Candidates will return the Enrollment Contract Form rship Granting Proc ess 5 3 rd week of July KMUTNB Tuition Fee- Waiving Scholarship TGGS Admission Committee will interview applicants and recommend receiving the scholarship.
+Step Approximated Period Task Remark Schola rship Granting Proc cess 5 3 rd week of June (First round) and 3 rd week of July (Second round) KMUTNB Tuition Fee- Waiving Scholarship TGGS Admission Committee will interview applicants and recommend receiving the scholarship.
 Scholarships will be approved by KMUTNB Committee.
 List of candidates who receive the scholarship will be announced on the website.
-6 1 st week of July (First round) and 3 rd week of July (Final round) TGGS Character Scholarship TGGS Advisor must submit the application on behalf of the applicant.
+6 1 st week of June (First round) and 1 st week of July (Second round) TGGS Character Scholarship TGGS Advisor must submit the application on behalf of the applicant.
 Scholarships will be approved by TGGS Committee.
 7 TBA Industrial Scholarship Call for applications and details information on the scholarships including important dates are announced at each scholarship website.
-Registi ration Process 8 4 th week of June (First round) and 3 rd week of July (Second round) Candidates return the enrollment contract form

-Step Approximated Period Task Remark 9 4 th week of July TGGS New Students Orientation Day 10 1 st week of August TGGS Registration for New Students Enrollment 11 2 nd week of August TGGS First Day of Class Special Activity 12 4 th week of July RWTH Summer Camp RWTH Summer Camp, optional (1 week)
+Regist ration Process 8 4 th week of June (First round) and 3 rd week of July (Second round) Candidates return the enrollment contract form 9 Wednesday 4 th week of July TGGS New Students Orientation Day 10 Friday 4 th week of July TGGS Registration for New Students Enrollment 11 1 st week of August TGGS First Day of Class Specia l Activity 12 3 rd week of July RWTH Summer Camp RWTH Summer Camp, optional (1 week) Remark:

+Remark:

+Subjected to change according to the result from KMUTNB Committee Meeting.